Security & Privacy

 Email verification

-After publishing, CryptDrop sends a verification request to the keyserver so it can email you a confirmation link.
+After publishing to the keyserver, CryptDrop sends a verification request so it can email you a confirmation link.
 Only the token and email address are sent.

 What is never transmitted